-The variable remuneration of the Executive Directors was determined in accordance with the performance assessment and the remuneration policy approved in the Shareholders' General Meeting held on 3rd April 2018, as detailed in section 71 above and in the remuneration table in section 77 above.
+The variable remuneration of the Executive Directors was determined in accordance with the performance assessment and the remuneration policy approved in the Shareholders' General Meeting held on 30th April 2019, as detailed in section 71 above and in the remuneration table in section 77 above.

-The remuneration paid in the form of profit sharing is included in the Short Term Performance Bonus (STPB), disclosed in section 77 above.
+The remuneration paid in the form of profit sharing is included in the Short-Term Performance Bonus (STPB), disclosed in section 77 above.

-80. Compensation paid or owed to former Executive Directors as a result of Loss of Office
+80. Compensation paid or owed to former Executive Directors as a result of Term of Office

-During 2018, no compensation was paid or owed to former Executive Directors in relation to loss of office.
+During 2019, no compensation was paid or owed to former Executive Directors in relation to term of office.